 - Some wise parents take advantage of their child stalling bedtime.
-They pad in a little extra time and as the child is stalling they ask questions.
+They will pad in a little extra time and as the child is stalling they ask questions.
 Since the child wants to stall they are more motivated to talk.

-- For some children, I give them an assignment of the day.
+- For some children, I give them an assignment for the day.
 I ask them to observe the other kids and tell me about someone who was really excited, or friendly or sad, etc.

 - Have the kids draw about their day.

 - Tell a story about something that happened to you as a child.
 If you are trying to get information about their school day, tell a story about when you were in school.
 (It can be real or imagined.)
 Change your story to fit the situation that you want to hear about.